ROBOTIS-GIT/turtlebot3/README.md

 ```
 $ source ~/.bashrc
 ```

+### Bringup the TurtleBot3 Mecanum

-5. Open a new terminal from remote PC with ```ctrl+alt+t``` and connect to Raspberry Pi with its IP address.
+1. Open a new terminal from remote PC with ```ctrl+alt+t``` and connect to Raspberry Pi with its IP address.
 > default password is turtlebot
 ```
 $ ssh ubuntu@10.42.0.1
 ```
-6. Start TurtleBot3 Mecanum applications.
+2. Start TurtleBot3 Mecanum applications.
 ```
 $ robot
 ```